Do you have a grant proposal or protocol for an intervention involving hospitals, schools, and local communities?

-- Part 1, Pre-work online course (approx. 1 hour), Early March: Prepared by the workshop instructors, this short course provides an overview of two common implementation frameworks used in grant proposals, RE-AIM (the Reach, Effectiveness, Adoption, Implementation, and Maintenance Framework) and CFIR (the Consolidated Framework for Implementation Research), and how the CFIR framework, combined with ERIC (Expert Recommendations for Implementing Change) strategies, can be used in planning for protocol implementation or problem solving.
+- Part 1, Pre-work online course (approx. 1 hour), complete by June 23: Prepared by the workshop instructors, this short course provides an overview of two common implementation frameworks used in grant proposals, RE-AIM (the Reach, Effectiveness, Adoption, Implementation, and Maintenance Framework) and CFIR (the Consolidated Framework for Implementation Research), and how the CFIR framework, combined with ERIC (Expert Recommendations for Implementing Change) strategies, can be used in planning for protocol implementation or problem solving.
 You will learn what these frameworks are, when to use them, and how to best integrate them into a grant proposal or ongoing study.

-- Part 2, Live online workshop (75 minutes), March 24, 2020, noon-1:15PM: Those who complete the Part 1 assignment will be invited to an interactive live meeting (Zoom) where you will meet with the instructors and colleagues in real time to review the frameworks through case examples and discussions on potential challenges in your proposal or protocol.
+- Part 2, Live online workshop (90 minutes), June 24, 2020, 10:00-11:30AM: Those who complete the Part 1 assignment will be invited to an interactive live meeting (Zoom) where you will meet with the instructors and colleagues in real time to review the frameworks through case examples and discussions on potential challenges in your proposal or protocol.
 Participants will be required to ensure audio/video quality of their live online meeting participation and login 10 minutes prior to the session.The workshop agenda may include:

 - Introductions and Overview

 - Review of the Implementation Science Frameworks/Q&A

 - Case Discussions: Examples of Implementation Science Frameworks in a Grant Proposal and Ongoing Study

 - Workshops: Participant Challenges and Cases